AbdelazizTina-dev/ecommerce/README.md

 ## Gomu Shop

-A fully responsive e-commerce web application built with Next.js that can be customized on the fly using Sanity Headless CMS.
+A fully responsive e-commerce web application built with Next.js that can be customized on the fly using Sanity Headless CMS and Stripe as a payment system.

 ## Project Status and Link
 Finished